actforgood/xconf/README.md

 - Add a typed struct with methods like `GetString`, `GetInt`...

 ### Misc
-Feel free to use this pkg if you like it and fits your needs.
+* Feel free to use this pkg if you like it and fits your needs.
 Check also other packages like spf13/viper ...
+* To run unit tests: `make test` / `make cover` .
+* To run integration tests: `make test-integration` / `make cove-integration` : will setup Consul and Etcd docker containers with some keys in them, run `./scripts/teardown_dockers.sh` at the end to stop and remove containers).
+* To run benchmarks: `make bench`.
+* Project's class diagram can be found [here](docs/xconf.svg).

 ### License
 This package is released under a MIT license.
 See [LICENSE](LICENSE).